-The Company shall monitor and verify its compliance with the relevant requirements of IFR/IFD.
+The Company monitors and verifies its compliance with the relevant requirements of IFR/IFD.
 The Board of Directors shall monitor and ensure that the management accounts can verify at all times the Company's compliance with the capital adequacy rules.